oslabs-beta/NetPulse/README.md

 tracing();
 ```

-4. Inside the app or pages directory (depending on if you are using beta) create a file named `Dashboard.tsx` and add the following code
+4. Inside the app or pages directory (depending on if you are using beta) create a file `Dashboard.tsx` and add the following code

 ```bash
 'use client';